jneidel/mangareader-dl/readme.md

 $ mangareader-dl naruto -s
 ```

-You can download newly available chapters (for all marked mangas) with:
+You can download new releases (for all marked manga) with:

 ```zsh
 $ mangareader-dl update